Gurkirat-Khaira/ETERNITY-Bot/README.md

 - `!setprefix <prefix>` - Change the command prefix for your server
 - `!setnoti <channel>` - Set the notification channel for stream alerts
 - `!reload` - Reload bot commands (admin only)

+## How It Works

+ETERNITY Stream Tracker detects when users in your server start or stop streaming through Discord's built-in "Go Live" feature.
+It doesn't integrate with external streaming platforms like Twitch or YouTube - it only tracks streams happening directly within Discord.

+When a member goes live in a voice channel, the bot will:
+1. Send a notification to the designated channel
+2. Track the stream's duration
+3. Update the user's streaming statistics
+4. Detect if a stream was interrupted (by crashes or disconnects)

 ## Contributing